CALL US TODAY!

 While it may appear absurd at first to be held accountable for something that is lawful, it starts to make sense with a little more thought.
 If you were distracted by another permissible activity while driving, such as sipping coffee or eating a sandwich, and the accident resulted in a collision, you would be at least partially to blame for the crash, and the compensation you may collect would be reduced.

 The same may be said about driving barefoot.
-Because it is a contentious subject, if the other side or their insurance company discovers you were barefoot or that your barefoot driving contributed to the accident, your damages may be reduced or you may be obliged to compensate the other party.
+Because it is a contentious subject, if the other side or their insurance company discovers you were barefoot or that your barefoot driving contributed to the accident, your damages may be reduced, or you may be obliged to compensate the other party.

 Is It Dangerous to Drive Without Shoes?